How to Create a Full System Backup in Windows 11

 Creating a full system backup in Windows 11, often called a system image, makes an exact copy of your entire PC.
 This includes Windows, your personal settings, and all the apps and files you have.
 It’s like a snapshot you can use to restore your computer to a previous working state if something goes wrong.

-Windows 11 Backup and Restore (Windows 7) link opens a classic Control Panel window for creating full system backups.
-Users select this link to access the older backup tool.
+The Windows 11 Backup and Restore (Windows 7) link opens a classic Control Panel window for creating full system backups.
+Selecting this link accesses the older backup tool.

 Click Create a system image on the left side of the window.